Consumers

 1. Read the Label

 By law, merchants must put a label on used cars and motorcycles.
 You must be able to read the whole label from outside of the car or motorcycle.
-The label has information useful to careful buyers.
+The label has information useful to buyers.

 The label on the used car or motorcycle must have this information: